No, you cannot stay on the Delta Queen Riverboat in Chattanooga, Tennessee, in 2023.

 While moored in Houma, Louisiana for restoration, the Delta Queen was impacted by a direct hit from Hurricane Ida on August 21, 2021.

 Amazingly, despite being subjected to winds in excess of 150 mph for more than an hour, the Delta Queen did not suffer any major structural damage.

-The storm did manage to rip away some of the waterproofing membrane on the roof, as well as several sections of handrail along the stern (rear) of the vessel.
+However the storm ripped away some of the waterproofing membrane on the roof, as well as several sections of handrail along the stern (rear) of the vessel.
 Several doors were damaged and about a dozen windows were broken.

 It’s a true testament to the craftsmanship of the Delta Queen riverboat’s builders that she held up so well, especially when compared to adjacent structures in the area.

 Once funding is secured, the the Delta Queen Steamboat Company plans to replace the boilers, which are original to the boat and constructed in 1919.

 The generators, main steam line, heating and air, plumbing and galley will also be either upgraded or replaced entirely in this massive historic preservation effort.